M-Endymion/pirate-island-mac-port/README.md

 ## About the Project

-This is a preservation port of a rare educational text adventure originally used in a university psychology class.
+This is a preservation port built with **QB64** (Phoenix Edition).
+It brings an old educational text adventure back to modern macOS.

-**Built with QB64** (Phoenix Edition) for native macOS performance.
+## Credits
+**Original Game**
+Pirate Island by John H. Doolittle
+Used in his "Scientific Thinking in Psychology" class at California State University.

 ---